edm00se/dev-blog-book/_posts/2015-01-23-building-java-objects-from-json.md

----
-layout: post
-type: post
-title: "Building Java Objects From JSON"
-description: "a better way"
-category: java
-tags: [xpages, domino, java, json, gson]
-modified: 2015-01-23
-comments: true
-share: true
----

 ### Intro
-<span data-toggle="tooltip" title="JavaScript Object Notation">JSON</span>, <a href="{{ site.url }}/json-with-java-in-xpages">as previously mentioned</a>, is a data format which has been exploding in web development since it was [first introduced in the early 2000s](//en.wikipedia.org/wiki/JSON#History).
+<span data-toggle="tooltip" title="JavaScript Object Notation">JSON</span>, <a href="{{ book.site }}/json-with-java-in-xpages">as previously mentioned</a>, is a data format which has been exploding in web development since it was [first introduced in the early 2000s](//en.wikipedia.org/wiki/JSON#History).
 And whether or not you as a developer prefer XML (it's okay, they're just formats), there are some [good reasons](//blog.mongolab.com/2011/03/why-is-json-so-popular-developers-want-out-of-the-syntax-business/) to use JSON data.
 Ultimately, I don't really care about the "XML vs JSON" _debate_, because some services use XML and some use JSON, neither are going away anytime soon, and XML is [more flexible than most people give it credit for](//stackoverflow.com/questions/2673367/how-does-json-compare-to-xml-in-terms-of-file-size-and-serialisation-deserialisa/2677498#2677498).

 _Note: I **am** more of a JSON fan, but that should be immaterial to relevance.
 The biggest argument I see in favor of JSON as opposed to XML is [file size](//bit.ly/1CtEpDS)._